Why Is My Father Staring Back in the Mirror?

 I’ve had a lot of experiences dating now as a thin man.
 I’ve met many amazing women.
 I’ve made mistakes, definitely broken a heart or two completely unintentionally, and always tried to be genuine about who I am as a person.
 My journey has brought me back to explore ethical non-monogamy, kink, sex-positivity and many other things in ways I was never able to experience before, that I will share about in a more philosophical way in future articles.

 I still feel like a bigger man inside, and I suspect it will be years before that completely subsides.
-I no longer actively date online, seeking to focus on other things, such as dancing with friends, artistic endeavors, and yes, writing.
+I no longer actively date online, preferring connections from real life and via emotionally intimate friendships.
+I focus on other things such as being a father, dancing with friends, artistic endeavors, and yes, writing.
 The person I am now, nearly a year from when I first wrote this article, has been colored by many amazing, and some traumatic experiences.
 But at least when I look in the mirror, I finally see the real me, and not the ugly enormity that I was once trapped in.